andygup/angular-jsapi-jest/README.md

   }
 ```

-2. Added a new file `setupJest.js` and included mocks, as well as a mock to avoid `ResizeObserver` errors:
+2. Added a new file `setupJest.ts` and included mocks, as well as a mock to avoid `ResizeObserver` errors:

 ```js
 window.ResizeObserver =